chuckth3truck/Startup/Notes.md

 ## Class Notes
-### Asking Question
+### STARTUP NOTES
-Who should you ask questions of?
+1. Who should you ask questions of?
     - Yourself
         -work on it youself
         -research